sigltech/portfolio-blog-server/README.md

 # Blog Server

-This is a simple blog server that uses a JSON file to store blog posts.
+This is a simple blog server that uses a SQLlite database to store blog posts.
 It is intended to be used with the [blog client](https://github.com/sigltech/My_Portfolio.git).

 ## Usage